-This unit develops understanding of both the content and pedagogy required to teach science in primary school classrooms.
-Students are introduced to concepts on how children learn science, the importance of science education in an Australian and international context and current views regarding effective pedagogical practice linked to research.
-Practical application of skills related to the Australian Curriculum: Science will focus on learning and teaching across the four substrands of Biological Sciences; Earth and Space Sciences; Chemical Sciences and Physical Sciences.
-There is an emphasis on science inquiry skills, in particular identifying and posing questions; planning, conducting and reflecting on investigations; processing, analysing and interpreting evidence; and communicating findings.
+In this unit you will develop an understanding of both the content and pedagogy required to teach science in early childhood education and care settings and in primary school classrooms.
+You are introduced to concepts on how children learn science, the importance of science education in an Australian and international context and current views regarding effective pedagogical practice.
+You will examine research that has informed the selection of pedagogy with children in early childhood education and care settings and in primary school classrooms.
+Practical application of skills related to the Australian Curriculum: Science will focus on learning and teaching across the four Understanding Substrands of Biological Sciences, Earth and Space Sciences, Chemical Sciences and Physical Sciences.
+There is an emphasis on science inquiry skills, in particular, identifying and posing questions; planning, conducting and reflecting on investigations; processing, analysing and interpreting evidence; and communicating findings.
 The unit includes an emphasis on effective student engagement within science education through the appropriate selection, application and assessment of science content knowledge.

 |Student Contribution Band||SCA Band 1|